marcus1989/European_Cancer_Data/README.md

 6. What is the expected survival status for a patients in their 30-45 age group with a normal BMI across different regions?

 ## Hypothesis and how to validate?

+After data cleanup, all the outliers were removed and i could work with a cleaned, preprocessed dataset **Hypothesis 1:**
 * Identify regional disparities in cancer survival rates (1)Is there a statistically significant difference in survival outcomes based on: Cancer type or stage?
 Country or region?
 Gender or age group?
 The dataset contains detailed information about cancer patients, including demographics, diagnosis and treatment dates,